 SoundCheck Aotearoa is an action group formed in 2020 with a mission to foster a safe and inclusive culture for the music community.
 We believe that action is needed to address inequitable representation challenge systemic discrimination and advance impactful change across the music industry and we are looking at ways to work together across the music community to achieve this.

 In recognition of Māori as tangata whenua of Aotearoa and as partners of Te Tiriti o Waitangi we are working with Māori industry leaders to look at ways in which Te Ao Māori can contribute to the work on these wider issues along with considering the unique challenges facing Māori within the industry.

 We want all people in the Aotearoa music community to benefit from:

 We have created SoundCheck Aotearoa to work towards meaningful positive change in our music community.

-With all of our work we will consult openly with the music community including proactively and specifically seeking participation from and interaction with minority groups and voices.
+With all of our work we will collaborate openly with the music community including proactively and specifically seeking participation from and interaction with minority groups and voices.

 We want to hear from our music community – from artists and songwriters to sound engineers and crew from educators and administrators to studio and venue workers and everyone in between – about the problems they see and what they think will help make a safer more inclusive music community.

 It is vital that the many cultures and diverse groups in our community have a voice in these conversations to help us identify priorities for action through the consultation gathering data and undertaking research.

 Change doesn’t happen overnight and it will take some time to reach out across our community listen to everyone’s views develop collective strategies and find the resources and funding we need to implement it.